Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Run the entire DBT test and DBT run command regularly to make sure nothing is breaking.
 Do this as well just before pushing transformation logic to live.
 - Always sense check the table:
     - Is the data what is expected and do they make sense?
 Look at the values in the columns
     - Is all data there?
-For example, check that all dates are loaded correctly
+For example, check that all dates are loaded correctly - between source and transformed table
     - Are there any values that seem incorrect?
-Nulls, especially high or low values, weird dates etc.
+Nulls, especially high or low values (validation tests - e.g. weird dates, weird prices), weird dates etc.
     - Do we count the same number of rows when we look at the same data in a different table or different environment?
     - Where required, perform unit tests compared to source.
 Any completely new model should have extensive checks like these - especially for the business cases that are non standard (as outlined in the 'common gotchas' document).
 - Compare the dashboard pre and post change